astronomer/docs/astro/develop-project.md

   :::info

-  If your repository is hosted somewhere other than GitHub, replace the domain in the `ssh-keyscan` command with the domain where the package is hosted.
+  If your repository is not hosted on GitHub, replace the domain in the `ssh-keyscan` command with the domain where the package is hosted.

   :::